+Scheme judged

+ication the least poten

-Environmental Attribute Concerns Appraisal (Differences in impact of two schemes) ldentification of difference Appraisal Judgment Scheme judged to have the least potential impac Tunnel DC Cultural : Inundation of archeological sites.
-Potential differences between schemes.
-Due to the larger area inun- dated the probability of inun- dating archeological sites is increased.
-Significant archeological sites, if identified, can proba- bly be excavated.
-Additional costs could range from several hundreds to hundreds of thousands of dollars, but are still conside ably less than the additional cos of the tunnel scheme.
-This conce is not considered a factor in sch evaluation. er- st ern Land Use: Inundation of Devil Canyon.
-Significant difference between schemes.
-The Devil Canyon is considered a unique resource, 80 percent of which would be inundated by the Devil Canyon Dam scheme.
-This would result in a loss of both an aesthetic value plus the potential for white water recreation.
-The aesthetic and to some extent the recreational losses associ- ated with the development of the Devil Canyon Dam is the main aspect favoring the tunnel scheme However, current recreational use of Devil Canyon are low due to limited access.
-Future possibili include major recreational develo ment with construction of restau- rants, marinas, etc. Under such conditions, neither scheme would more favorable.
-0. 95 1 tes 0p- - VERALL EVALUATION: The tunnel scheme has overall a lower impact on the en vironment. : ; · ,
+erence Appraisal Judgment Tunnel DC

+er area inun- bility of inun- gical sites is Significant archeological sites, if identified, can probably be excavated.
+Additional costs could range from several hundreds to hundreds of thousands of dollars, but are still consider ably less than the additional cost of the tunnel scheme.
+This concer is not considered a factor in scheevaluation. - 'n -

+n is considered ce, 80 percent be inundated by n Dam scheme.
+It in a loss of ic value plus or white water The aesthetic and to some extent the recreational losses associated with the development of the Devil Canyon Dam is the main aspect favoring the tunnel scheme.
+However, current recreational uses of Devil Canyon are low due to limited access.
+Future possibilit include major recreational development with construction of restaurants, marinas, etc. Under such conditions, neither scheme would be more favorable. res -